Arthritis tablets for dogs, explained in plain English

 It also helps to notice common triggers.
 Cold weather, sudden big exercise days, and slippery floors catch many dogs out.

 Arthritis is a pattern problem.
-Good days and bad days happen.
-Change can be gradual, so it is easy to miss without notes.
+Good days and bad days happen, and change can be gradual — easy to miss without notes.

 For the next two weeks, keep a simple mobility diary.
-Each day, give a quick score from 0 to 5, or write one short line, for:
+Each day, give a quick score from 0 to 5 for:

 Tracking helps you see whether a tablet is helping, whether side effects are creeping in, and whether the plan needs adjusting.

-If you have already done tests or tried a tablet before, that is still useful data.
-Add it to Blueprint, keep your two-week diary going, and you will feel a lot less stuck in trial and error.
+If you've already done tests or tried a tablet before, that's still useful data.
+Add it to Blueprint, keep your two-week diary going, and you'll feel a lot less stuck in trial and error.